 Unfortunately, you are in good company, as it happens to the best of us.
-It usually happens to a kind, unsuspecting, good hearted person who chooses to believe the best in everyone.
-And, at times, it will happen to someone who deeply deserves it, perhaps somebody who has used others in the past.
+It tends to occur more to kind, unsuspecting, good-hearted people who choose to believe the best in everyone.
+At times it will happen to someone who deeply deserves it, perhaps somebody who has used others in the past.
 Nevertheless, being used is not healthy for the human psyche and does nothing for one’s confidence or self-esteem.
 Thus, it is important to be able to spot a user before you fall victim to their selfish ways.

-Secondly, a user can be identified by the level of theatrics and commotion occurring in their lives.
+A user can be identified by the level of theatrics and commotion occurring in their lives.
 The constant chaos and drama are a result of them using other people and then discarding them without cause, regret, or guilt.
-A user views others as invaluable and abandons on a whim (or when they happen to find something better).
+A user views others as disposable and abandons them on a whim (or when they happen to find something better).

-It is important to note that a user can be a friend, family member, co-worker, boss, neighbor, or romantic partner.
-Despite their relation to you, it is important to identify them and immediately remove them from your lives.
 It is critical to surround yourself with compassionate and caring people who are going to be there in both good times and bad.
-It is imperative that others value you and treat you with the respect that you deserve.
+The people you choose to include in your life should value you and treat you with the respect.
 Relationships should be honest, open, and equal in that they always go both ways.

 So when you recall a time when you were used, don’t despair, the joke is actually on them.
-Paradoxically, it turns out that your user unknowingly gave you much more than they took.
-They gave you the opportunity to grow from a painful experience, in addition to providing you with the invaluable lesson of self-respect.
+Paradoxically, it turns out that your user unknowingly gave you much more than they took; they allowed you to grow from a painful experience, in addition to providing you with the invaluable lesson of self-respect.